-- If you make a virtual copy of a photo in a Collection, it will also show in the Folder.
+- If you make a virtual copy of a photo in a Collection, it’ll also show in the Folder.

-- A collection is a temporary gathering place for your photos, even if you never intend deleting it, and can be accessed from both the Library module and the Develop module.
+- A collection is a temporary gathering place for your photos, even if you never intend deleting it, and can be accessed from all Lightroom modules

 - If you delete a photo from a Collection, it’ll still exist in the folder.
 To delete it from Lightroom, you need to delete it from the Folder.
 This is the only downside of collections and that’s only if you create virtual copies in a collection, which I do often when wanting to compare two different edits of the same photo.